Ridhuan Muhammad: Warriors

-Borneo FC
+Borneo Samarinda

-Ridhuan planned to end his footballing career in Indonesia and signed a one month deal with Borneo FC in early 2018 to participate in a tournament.
-After his contract ended, Warriors FC contacted Ridhuan to sign him back to the club but was rejected by him.
+Ridhuan planned to end his footballing career in Indonesia and signed a one month deal with Borneo Samarinda in early 2018 to participate in a tournament.
+After his contract ended, Warriors contacted Ridhuan to sign him back to the club but was rejected by him.

 Tanjong Pagar United

 On 13 January 2021, Tanjong Pagar United has announced that they have signed Ridhuan for the 2021 season.
 This marks him coming out of retirement from football since 2018.
 On 10 October 2021, Ridhuan retired from football after a season with the Jaguars, making four appearances for the club.

 Managerial career

-Tanjong Pagar United U15
+Tanjong Pagar United Youth

 On 28 December 2021, Tanjong Pagar United has announced that Ridhuan will be a part of the coaching team.
 He will coach the club’s U15 team.

 International career

 While Ridhuan did not feature much in the league, Singapore coach Radojko Avramović saw something in the talented youngster and gave him his international debut against Qatar on 19 November 2003.

 With midfielder Shahril Ishak, defender Baihakki Khaizan and keeper Hassan Sunny, he is part of the 'NFA Gang of Four', the quartet which has played together since their early teenage years and earned senior international honours in 2003.

 He was also part of the national side that won the 2004 AFF Championship albeit only featuring in the opening game.
 Three years later in the 2007 AFF Championship, he played a major role in the team's success in retaining the championship.

 As of December 2017, Ridhuan has amassed 68 caps for Singapore.